ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 }

 // (...)
-class Main {
+// In this tiny sample, Main acts both as the configurator and also the driving actor class Main {
 	public static void main(String[] args) {
+    // Acts as the configurator
     ForGettingTaxRates taxRateRepository = new FixedTaxRateRepository;
     TaxCalculator myCalculator = new TaxCalculator(taxRateRepository);

+    // Acts as the driving actor
     System.out.printin(myCalculator.taxOn(100));
 }
 ```